-Public authority should actively coordinate with stakeholders and advisory bodies at all educational levels and organize a national social dialogue on diversity, equity and inclusion in education.
-It should support awareness raising and peer learning activities on diversity, equity and inclusion among children, students, parents, administrative and teaching staff in schools and higher education institutions, among local civil society representatives and other important stakeholders in education.
-Data on available advice, support, funding and regulations for underrepresented, disadvantaged and vulnerable groups should be public and accessible.
-Public authority could consider creating a national or regional contact point for dealing with diversity, equity and inclusion of students and staff in the education sector.
-Such contact point could, among its services, provide support and guidance to educational institutions on how to make the information publicly accessible.
+- Public authority actively coordinates with stakeholders and advisory bodies at all educational levels and organizes a national social dialogue on diversity, equity and inclusion in education. - Public authority supports awareness raising and peer learning activities on diversity, equity and inclusion among children, students, parents, administrative and teaching staff in schools and higher education institutions, among local civil society representatives and other important stakeholders in education.

+• Public authority provides support and guidance to educational institutions to provide publicly accessible data on available advice, support, funding and regulations for underrepresented, disadvantaged and vulnerable groups.